Tarrant County Adds 2,187 COVID-19 Cases Monday, 21 Deaths

-Tarrant County is also reporting Friday that hospital occupancy in county hospitals is down 2% to 89%, and 98% in ICUs through Thursday.
-Beds occupied by COVID-19 patients account for 28% of all patients in Tarrant County and for 24.45% of all patients in TSA-E.
+Tarrant County is also reporting Monday that hospital occupancy in county hospitals is holding at 89% compared to Friday, and down to 97% in ICUs through Sunday.
+Beds occupied by COVID-19 patients account for 30% of all patients in Tarrant County and for 23.71% of all patients in TSA-E.

 On Thursday, TCPH also reported having administered 19,107 vaccinations to date at its Resource Connection and Northeast Tarrant County vaccination clinics.
 Updated vaccination numbers were not provided Friday.